What is Levaquin?

-Store Levaquin at room temperature away from moisture and heat.
-Do not allow the liquid medicine to freeze.
+Store at room temperature away from moisture and heat.
+Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include loss of balance or coordination, drooping eyelids, weakness, decreased activity, trouble breathing, sweating, tremors, or seizure (convulsions).

 Levaquin side effects

-diarrhea that is watery or bloody;
+severe stomach pain, diarrhea that is watery or bloody;

-severe headache, ringing in your ears, nausea, vision problems, pain behind your eyes;
+increased pressure inside the skull - severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes; or

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious Levaquin side effects may include:
+Common side effects may include:

-mild headache or dizziness; or
+headache, dizziness; or